134 328 (Aus)

 ECU has an entrepreneurial spirit – we like to be pioneers.
 And our School of Business and Law is no exception.

-We were the first university school in Australia to teach employability skills in a specially-designed program called 'Business Edge'.
+We were the first university school in Australia to teach employability skills in a specially-designed program, now integrated into our Bachelor of Commerce course.
 We also introduced the first accredited online Law degree in Western Australia.
 And we're the only university in WA to offer courses like the Bachelor of International Hotel & Resort Management and the Master of Marketing and Innovation Management.

-So if you aspire to be an Accountant, Lawyer, Hotel Manager, HR Manager, or even an Entrepreneur, this is your study area.
+So if you aspire to be an Accountant, Lawyer, Hotel Manager, HR Manager, Project Manager or even an Entrepreneur, this is your study area.

 ECU has built a facility with state-of-the-art technology that gives both online and on-campus students the opportunity to put theory into practice in a simulated court room environment.